BTS-OSAV/PaxTravel/requirements/Passenger Travel Requirements.md

          4. Leave record of visitation on provider's server.
          5. Search website copies for GTFS URLs.
          6. Harvest GTFS Data
-            1. Track Sucesses
+            1. Track sucessful and failed downloads in the Collection History Table
-            2. Track Failures
+            2. Harvested GTFS feeds shall be stored on a USDOT server
-         7. Update Collection History
+            3. Harvested GTFS feeds shall be publically available from a URL.
-         8. Email GTFS Harvest report to provider
+         7. Email GTFS Harvest report to provider
-         9. Email GTFS Harvest Report to Dataset Manager
+         8. Email GTFS Harvest Report to Dataset Manager
       3. Business Rules
-         1. When practicable, be transparent when searching and harvesting from provider resources.
+         1. Be transparent when searching and harvesting from provider resources when practicable.
 Report to to providers when their site as been searched when possible.
          2. Collect as much metadata as possible (Work it Metadata Team to determine whats needed)
-         3. Reduce burden on Provider resources as much as possible.
+         3. Reduce burden on provider resources as much as possible.
 (E.g. visit site during off-peak hours)
-   2. Source Data Inventory
+   2. Data Compilation
-      1. Harvested GTFS feeds shall be stored on a USDOT server
+      1. QC Checks
-      2. Harvested GTFS feeds shall be publically available from a URL.
+      2. Spatial Data Builds
-   3. Data Storage
+      3. Tabular Data Builds
-   4. Data Analysis
+   3. Data Analysis
-   5. Data Publication
+   4. Data Publication
-   6. Data Archival
+   5. Data Archival